 By default ListView will display all instances of a table in the order they were created.
 If one wants to modify the sequence of these instances or the ordering, get_queryset method need to be overriden.

-Now check, if the order of instances have been reversed.
+Now check, if the order of instances has been reversed.